4 charged after burning body found in rural Iowa ditch

-KELLOGG, Iowa (AP) - Four people have been charged in the strangulation death of a man whose body was found burning last week in a rural central Iowa ditch.
+KELLOGG, Iowa (AP) - Police in Iowa have charged four people in the strangulation death of a man whose body was found burning last week in rural central Iowa ditch.

 Steven Vogel, 31, of Grinnell, was arrested Tuesday in the death of 44-year-old Michael Williams, of Grinnell, the Iowa Department of Public Safety said.
 He’s charged with first-degree murder and abuse of a corpse.